 Personal Preparation

-Higher altitudes have less oxygen, humidity and pressure.
-Huaraz lies at an elevation of 3,052 m (10,013 ft), thus anyone arriving from lowland or coastal areas is likely to experience some effects of the altitude gain.
-In order to keep these effects to a minimum, we recommend the following:
+At higher altitudes, the levels of oxygen, humidity, and pressure are reduced.
+Huaraz is situated at an elevation of 3,052 m (10,013 ft), so those arriving from lower elevations or coastal areas may experience some effects related to the altitude gain.
+To minimize these effects, we recommend the following:

-We take every precaution to ensure that Acute Mountain Sickness does not occur.
-However, it can happen to anyone regardless of age or fitness.
-The guides will monitor you throughout the trek for early signs of altitude sickness.
-In the event that a serious case should occur, our staff are fully trained in emergency procedures.
-Extra reassurance we can provided emergency horse.
-Please note that there is an extra charge for this.
-If you have any doubts or prevailing medical condition that may be affected at altitude, please consult your personal doctor.
+We take every precaution to prevent Acute Mountain Sickness (AMS), but it can affect anyone, regardless of age or fitness level.
+Our guides will monitor your condition throughout the trek for early signs of altitude sickness.
+In the event of a serious case, our staff is fully trained in emergency procedures.
+If you have any concerns or pre-existing medical conditions that may be impacted by high altitude, we advise consulting your personal physician.

 Wikipedia